 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review possible problems, like:

 - Nausea and vomiting

-- Temporary memory problems—you may be unable to recall the surgery
+- Temporary memory problems—you may not remember the surgery

 - Breathing problems during the surgery